LAN255 - Outboard motor Vevor - Free user manual and instructions

 4. Automatic Jump Start Systems and Selector Switches

 Automatic jump start systems and selector switches tie the negatives of the connected batteries together.
-Connecting these systems to the "High Side" Battery or "Middle" Battery in the diagrams below and will cause significant damage your trolling motor and electronics.
-The only trolling motor battery that is safe connect to one of these systems is the "Low Side" Battery.
+Connecting these systems to the "High Side" Battery or "Middle" Battery in the diagrams below will cause significant damage to your trolling motor and electronics.
+The only trolling motor battery that is safe to connect to one of these systems is the "Low Side" Battery.

 5. 12/24 Volt Systems